mkarmann/interactive-som-visualizer/README.md

 git clone https://github.com/mkarmann/interactive-som-visualizer
 ```

 Then open it in any Java editor of your choice or run it directly from the console.
+No additional libraries are required!
 The main class is in [src/main/java/MainApp.java](src/main/java/MainApp.java)

 ## User interface
 ![som map iamge](_images/gui.png)

+* _top left_: Parameters of the self organizing map
+* _center_: 3d representation of the self organizing map and input distribution
+* _top_right_: Iteration counter and the display options for the 3d view
+* _bottom_left_: The resulting map with each pixel representing one neuron.

 ## Parameters
 Self organizing maps are very stable, so feel free to just play around with each slider!